Browserbase MCP

 This server provides cloud browser automation capabilities using Browserbase, Puppeteer, and Stagehand.
 This server enables LLMs to interact with web pages, take screenshots, and execute JavaScript in a cloud browser environment.

-This server falls under the APIs, AI/ML and Developer Tools categories on MCPgee, the world's largest MCP server directory with 33,000+ servers.
+This server falls under the Browser Automation category on MCPgee, the world's largest MCP server directory with 33,000+ servers.

 Features